JCMexplains/writing-for-success-2023/textbook.md

 ![](image71.jpeg "When creating a references section, capitalize the first word of a subtitle")

-#### A Book Authored by an Organization
+#### A Book Authored by an Oroup

-Treat the organization name as you would an author's name.
-For the purposes of alphabetizing, ignore words like *The* in the organization's name.
+Treat the oroup name as you would an author's name.
+For the purposes of alphabetizing, ignore words like *The* in the oroup's name.
 (That is, a book published by the American Heart Association would be listed with other entries whose authors' names begin with *A*.)